JakeC007/JakeC007.github.io/CV.md

 # Education

-- Master in Legal Studies, The University of Chicago Law School [June 2024]
+- Master of Legal Studies, The University of Chicago Law School [June 2024]
   - One year at the law school taking 1L and upper level classes as it relates to my research.
   - Emphasis on copyright, administrative, and privacy law.
 - Computer Science Ph.D., The University of Chicago Computer Science Department [*Expected 2027*]